 But, as with many other things, it's a question of balance and too much can be as bad, or worse than, too little.

 A study by YouGov on behalf of the Mental Health Foundation in 2019 found that 74% of people had at some point in the previous year felt overwhelmed or unable to cope, with a surprisingly high 32% having suicidal thoughts as a consequence (i).
+With all that has occurred since then, it is likely that figure is somewhat higher now.

 Taking exercise, eating healthily and making lifestyle changes all help but ultimately we need to change the way we think and the way we react to life events - which will happen, whether we like it or not.